 It should be mentioned that it is not known when and if his family learned he was a Prisoner of War.
 It is not known if they learned he was a POW during the war or after he had been liberated at the end of the war.

+In August, the rainy season had started, and all the extra food was long gone.
+The Japanese planned to move the hospital to the same area as the healthy POWs to reduce the size of the camp so they could reduce the number of guards.
 It was in September, that the Japanese held a draft to see what POWs would be sent to Japan.
 Harry was selected and sent to Manila.
-Harry was boarded onto the Taga Maru which was also known as the Coral Maru.
+The POWs were taken to the Port Area of Manila, where, they boarded the Koho Maru – apparently, after the war, the Taga Maru was misidentified as the ship – which was also known as the Coral Maru.
 The ship sailed on September 20, 1943, and arrived at Tako, Formosa, on September 23rd.
 It sailed again on September 26th and arrived at Moji, Japan, on October 5th.
 During the voyage, 70 POWs died and their bodies were thrown into the sea.

 The POWs performed various jobs.
 Some worked on the docks loading and unloading coal cars, scrap metal, food, and machinery.
 They also load and unloaded Japanese war supplies which violated the Geneva Convention.
 When unloading food, the POWs took every opportunity to steal food for themselves.
 A typical workday was nine hours long not counting travel to and from the worksite, breaks, and lunches.